 To tighten a toilet seat with concealed fixings, you’ll have to remove the toilet seat first.

-With the seat up, go ahead and locate the release mechanism.
+With the seat up, locate the release mechanism.
 More often than not, it’s a pair of metal buttons on the inside of the seat, directly above the wobbly metal caps.
 Other models might feature a single release button in the centre, but this design is less common.
+Either way, press the release mechanism and lift the seat carefully.

-Then, take off the metal caps to reveal the screws next to the metal anchors.
-Make sure the anchors are evenly spaced so that the toilet seat isn’t crooked.
+Now, remove the metal caps to reveal the screws next to the metal anchors.
+Ensure the anchors are evenly spaced so that the toilet seat isn’t crooked.
 Once you’re satisfied with their location, use a suitable screwdriver (in most cases, you’ll need a standard Phillips screwdriver) to tighten the screws.
+Be careful not to overtighten, as you may damage your toilet.

 Finally, replace the metal caps and slot the toilet seat back into position, pressing down firmly until you hear the anchors click.